 Investing in live video messages or interactive webcast sessions with senior management makes communication more authentic, immediate and direct.
 For employees looking for increased transparency and ‘face time’ with management, what can be better than a direct link to the CEO or project leader?

 Global businesses use live webcasts as a simple, effective way to ensure everyone stays on the same page and remain engaged with the goals of the organisation.
 This can prove crucial during times of change, or expansions into new regions.

-Although it may take a while to hone skills and develop a format that works for your company, we find that our clients get great feedback from employees, with a regular live stream of the Town Hall becoming a key feature of working life.
+Although it may take a while to hone skills and develop a format that works for your company, we find that our clients get great feedback from employees, with a regular Town Hall webcast becoming a key feature of working life.